cockroachdb/cockroach-cloud-sdk-go/docs/JWTIssuersApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListApiOidcConfig struct via the builder pattern
+Other parameters are passed through a pointer to a apiListJWTIssuers struct via the builder pattern

 Name | Type | Description  | Notes